 - An employer owes all staff a duty of care to ensure they’re safe at work

-- A shop owes all customers and staff a duty of care while in the shop
+- A shop owes all customers and staff a duty of care

 - A driver (or other road user) has a duty to avoid causing damage to others by taking reasonable care while driving.